 I also felt a huge amount of responsibility to my family and friends who had supported us through IVF.
-I didn’t want to have come this far, put them through what I already had, only for it to lead to further heartache – sounds silly but IVF is not a rollercoaster ridden alone, though it may feel like it 99 per cent of the time.
+I didn’t want to have come this far, put them through what I already had, only for it to lead to further heartache – it sounds silly but IVF is not a rollercoaster ridden alone, though it may feel like it 99 percent of the time.

-I was blessed with the most beautiful little boy during my first round of IVF but my infertility journey started four years beforehand and still leaves a mark.
+I was blessed with the most beautiful little boy after my first round of IVF but my infertility journey had started four years beforehand and still leaves a mark.